jharmn/api-standards/api-style-guide.md

 [JSON Patch](https://tools.ietf.org/html/rfc6902) is a message format used to execute ordered operations, used for all PATCH operations at PayPal.

-Unless it optimizes client flow in calling other APIs, or system generated values could be commonly changed by an update, response should be `204 No Content` and no response body.
+Unless it optimizes client flow in calling other APIs, or system-generated values could be commonly changed by an update, the response should be `204 No Content` and no response body.
 Because PATCH is often called frequently in interactive form UX design, returning the entire response could be irresponsible from a bandwidth perspective, especially in mobile scenarios.

 #### URI Template
 	PATCH /{version}/{namespace}/{resource}/{resource-id}